chrisryan91/PP4/README.md

 ### Local Deployment

-1. Find the repository on Github.
+1. Find the repository on GitHub.
-2. Click the "Codd" button and copy the URL.
+2. Click the **Code** button and copy the URL.
 3. Open the terminal in your IDE and open a session in the directory you want to use.
 4. Type "git clone" followed by the URL into the terminal.
 5. Type "pip install -r requirements.txt" in the terminal.